sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 2 - Inheritance (30 minutes)

-In this step, you are going to create sub-classes of *Employee* class.
+In this step, you are going to do the following:

+- Write sub-classes of *Employee* class
+- Write *Department* class that contains *Employee* array

 ### Concepts that are exercised

 - Inheritance
   - When do you want to use inheritance?
   - What could be example sub-classes of *Employee* class?

+- Java array
+  - What is the pros and cons of using Java array for storing data?

 ### Steps to take